phiroict/PoC_py_complete/Readme.md

 yay -S argocd
 ```

-Install the kubernetes argocd set
+Install the kubernetes argocd set (Note that your kubectl should point to the target cluster, this is done for you when using minikube)

 ```bash
 kubectl create namespace argocd